kyodgorbek/CleanArchitectureNoteApp/README.md

-# CleanArchitectureNoteApp
+During the project

-During the project I have used following technologies
+I have used following technologies
 MVVM
 Kotlin
 Clean Architecture